Irish poetry: Swift and Goldsmith

 In Jonathan Swift (1667–1745), Irish literature in English found its first notable writer.
 Although best known for prose works like Gulliver's Travels and A Tale of a Tub, Swift was a poet of considerable talent.
 Technically close to his English contemporaries Pope and Dryden, Swift's poetry evinces the same tone of savage satire, and horror of the human body and its functions that characterises much of his prose.
 Swift also published translations of poems from the Irish.

 Oliver Goldsmith (1730?–1774) started his literary career as a hack writer in London, writing on any subject that would pay enough to keep his creditors at bay.
 He came to belong to the circle of Samuel Johnson, Edmund Burke and Sir Joshua Reynolds.
 His reputation depends mainly on a novel, The Vicar of Wakefield, a play, She Stoops to Conquer, and two long poems, The Traveller and The Deserted Village.
 The last of these may be the first and best poem by an Irish poet in the English pastoral tradition.
 It has been variously interpreted as a lament for the death of Irish village life under British rule and a protest at the effects of agricultural reform on the English rural landscape.

 Weaver Poets and vernacular writing

 Local cultural differences in areas such as north and east Ulster produced minor, and often only loosely associated, vernacular movements that do not readily fit into the categories of Irish or English literature.
 For example, the Ulster Weaver Poets wrote in an Ulster Scots dialect.

-Working-class or popular in nature, remaining examples are mostly limited to publication in self-published privately subscribed limited print runs, newspapers, journals of the time.
+Working-class or popular in nature, remaining examples are mostly limited to publication in self-published privately subscribed limited print runs, newspapers, and journals of the time.

 The promotion of standard English in education gradually reduced the visibility and influence of such movements.
 In addition, the polarising effects of the politics of the use of English and Irish language traditions also limited academic and public interest until the studies of John Hewitt from the 1950s onwards.
 Further impetus was given by more generalised exploration of non-"Irish" and non-"English" cultural identities in the latter decades of the 20th century.